TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

    There is no harm in that, but it won't have any effect.

-The Git repository must be a TYPO3 extension, with all the required files (e.g. :file:`ext_emconf.php`) and must contain a valid :file:`composer.json` itself.
+The Git repository must be a TYPO3 extension with a :file:`composer.json` itself.
 How this file should look in your extension, can be found on `composer.typo3.org <https://composer.typo3.org/>`__ or `this blog post from Helmut Hummel <https://insight.helhum.io/post/148886148725/composerjson-specification-for-typo3-extensions>`__.